Building Repairs and Maintenance

 - Inside room A327

 The ice is intended for research and teaching laboratory experiments only.
-Caution is advised relative to consumption in drinks.
-NOTE: Ice is easily contaminated by the use of unclean scoops to fill ice containers.
+ICE IS NOT FOR HUMAN CONSUMPTION.
+Ice is easily contaminated by the use of unclean scoops to fill ice containers.

 To obtain keys for routine use, contact the Office Assistant in the Business Office (C115).
 A Key Card request, which requires an authorizing signature, must be completed prior to issuance of a key.
-There is no charge for any key that is issued.
-However, at final departure from the department, all keys must be returned or a $5.00 charge per key will be assessed.
-Failure to return keys or pay the replacement fee will, in the case of students, result in charging their account $5.00 for each missing key and withholding their transcript until payment is made.
+There is no charge for any key that is issued, and all keys must be returned before departure from the department.

 Issuance of a key carries the following responsibilities:

-Non-employee injuries should be documented on the Laboratory Accident report form.
-Employee injuries must be reported on the Indiana University Occupational Injury-Illness Report form (see Worker’s Compensation).
+Non-employee injuries should be documented on the Laboratory Accident Report form.
+Employee injuries must be reported on the Indiana University Occupational Injury-Illness Report form (see Worker’s Compensation) within 24 business hours of the incident.

 The Head of the Chemistry Library is Jennifer Laherty.
 Reserves, circulation, and general matters concerning day-to-day operations are handled by Tiea Julian the Branch Coordinator.
 You may contact them by sending an e-mail to email@example.com.